fastapi/fastapi/docs/en/docs/tutorial/response-model.md

 This can be used as a quick shortcut if you have only one Pydantic model and want to remove some data from the output.

 !!! tip
-    But it is still recommended to use the ideas above, using multiple classes, instead of these parameters.
+    But it is still recommended using the ideas above, using multiple classes, instead of these parameters.

     This is because the JSON Schema generated in your app's OpenAPI (and the docs) will still be the one for the complete model, even if you use `response_model_include` or `response_model_exclude` to omit some attributes.